seriserendipia/resume-onepage-autofit-mcp/myexperience.md

 - Built a survival analysis model to predict customer churn for the SaaS platform of GuangDong Broadcast Group using product usage data (10M+ user events).
 Built PySpark ETL pipelines.
 Identified key drop-off points in the user journey, leading to a 11% reduction in churn via targeted discount campaigns
 - Developed a dynamic segmentation system using DBSCAN clustering and RFM analysis to categorize users into personas.
 Insights informed feature prioritization, increasing feature adoption by 15%

+Shanghai Lixin University of Accounting and Finance Finance Analytics Student Assistant Researcher Shanghai, China
+ November 2023-February 2024
+  Research on sentiment analysis of listed companies' annual reports, and the sentiment analysis factor improved prediction accuracy by 8.3%
+Constructed a diversified portfolio of major asset classes using a neural network signal and the Black-Litterman model.Outperformed the benchmark index by 15% in a one-year backtest.
 ---

+WAKEUP--An assistant APP for efficiency analysis November 2020-May 2021
+Implemented  machine learning algorithms to calculate concentration efficiency scores from movement and sound sensor data Achieved the 3rd Prize in the Shanghai College Students' Computer Application Skills Competition

 ## VOLUNTEER AND COMMUNITY INVOLVEMENT